 On the date that the Company enters into a derivative contract, it designates the derivative for accounting purposes, as either a hedging instrument or a non-hedging instrument.
 In order to qualify for hedge accounting, the Company formally documents at the inception of each hedging relationship the hedging instrument, the hedged item, the risk management objective and strategy for undertaking each hedging relationship, and the method used to assess hedge effectiveness.

-If a derivative financial instrument does not qualify for hedge accounting, the Company records the changes in fair value of derivative instruments in other income in the consolidated statements of operations and comprehensive income.
-Through December 31, 2012, the Company has not designated any derivative financial instruments for hedge accounting.
+If a derivative financial instrument does not qualify for hedge accounting, the Company records the changes in fair value of derivative instruments in other income (expense) in the consolidated statements of operations and comprehensive income.